oduameh/Hyper-docs/VDR management.md

   --data-binary @sample_in.bin
 ```

-The response should look something like

 ```json
 {
   "url":"vdr://?drf=memory&drid=memory&drv=0.1.0&m=0#d63bdd21-0347-4caf-a255-0cca7c2851fe"
 }
 ```

-The URL is the locator for the VDR entry.
-If referenced in the SSI protocol, anyone should be able to resolve this data.
-In this example, we are using only a database driver, so the data is resolvable only within the same agent instance.
+The response returns the locator for the VDR entry.
+When you reference the URL within an SSI protocol, any party with access to the same driver can resolve the stored data.
+Because this example uses the database driver, only the current Cloud agent instance can resolve the resource.

-### Resolve the data using VDR URL
+### Resolve the data by VDR URL

-Take the URL from previous step and run this command to resolve the URL.
+Use the URL from the previous step and resolve the entry.

 ```shell
 curl -X GET "http://localhost:8080/cloud-agent/vdr/entries?url=<ENCODED_VDR_URL>" > sample_out.bin
 ```

-Remember to encode the URL using percent encoding to escape any reserved characters in the URL syntax.
-If executed successfully, the response status should be 200, with the response body saved to a file named `sample_out.bin`.
+Remember to percent-encode the URL to escape reserved characters.
+A successful request returns status 200 and writes the response body to `sample_out.bin`.

 ### Compare the VDR entry and the input